 In addition to a full screening, Dr. Benjamin will describe to you all the risks and benefits of the operation, as well as the options you have.
 After the date is set, doctors will one more time check all the details and conduct a final examination.

 Usually, you’ll need an additional visit for a biometric examination.
-It includes:

 - selection of an artificial lens